 The State of Connecticut, bordering New England and the metropolitan New York area, has a population of over 3 million people.
 Connecticut is a hugely popular vacation destination and a Connecticut vacation makes lasting memories.
 From Southern Connecticut’s coastal communities to the northern CT area you will find a myriad of opportunities.
-Southern Connecticut is where you will find major vacation destinations and includes Fairfield, New Haven and historic Mystic.
-Connecticut’s Northern region offers the state capital, Hartford, and such vibrant towns as; Kent, Norfolk, Bristol, Coventry, Windham and more.
-In Fairfield county, Bridgeport, Greenwich, Stamford and Danbury await your arrival.
+Southern Connecticut is where you will find major vacation destinations and includes Fairfield, New Haven, and historic Mystic.
+Connecticut’s Northern region offers the state capital, Hartford, and such vibrant towns as; Kent, Norfolk, Bristol, Coventry, Windham, and more.
+In Fairfield County, Bridgeport, Greenwich, Stamford, and Danbury await your arrival.
 Contact us for information about promoting your business in New England Living Magazine.
-Follow the links below for more Connecticut Information from Connecticut Living Magazine.
+Follow the links below for more Connecticut Information from Connecticut Living.

 Brief History of Connecticut

 The first explorer to document the area was a Dutchman by the name of Adriaen Block.
-It didn’t take long for other Europeans to want to settle the area.
+It didn’t take long for other Europeans to want to settle in the area.
 The Connecticut Colony was built in 1630.
-The settlements of New Haven, Saybrook and Windsor soon followed it.
+The settlements of New Haven, Saybrook, and Windsor soon followed it.

 When the idea of Independence took hold of the colonies Connecticut was considered a loyalist supporter.
-But the introduction of the Stamp Act, the raise in sugar prices and English taxes caused the colony to join the revolt against the crown.
+But the introduction of the Stamp Act, the rise in sugar prices, and English taxes caused the colony to join the revolt against the crown.
 Connecticut’s Navy was responsible for the capture of over 40 British ships and their legal pirates brought down over 100.

 The Connecticut delegates were crucial to the development of the U.S. Constitution.
 The Fundamental Orders that the colony and New Haven settlement had drafted are considered the first constitutions in America and it was the ideas from these that the delegates brought with them to the Constitutional Convention.
 Connecticut became the fifth state to join the union on January 9, 1788.
 Hartford became the permanent residence of the capitol in 1875.